Chinese zodiac: Origin stories

-There are many stories and fables to explain the beginning of the zodiac.
-Since the Han Dynasty, the twelve Earthly Branches have been used to record the time of day.
-However, for the sake of entertainment and convenience, they have been replaced by the twelve animals, and a mnemonic refers to the behavior of the animals:
+Many stories and fables explain the beginning of the zodiac.
+Since the Han dynasty, the twelve Earthly Branches have been used to record the time of day.
+However, for entertainment and convenience, they were replaced by the twelve animals, and a mnemonic refers to the behavior of the animals:

 Earthly Branches may refer to a double-hour period.
-In the latter case it is the center of the period; for instance, 马 (Horse) means noon as well as a period from 11:00 to 13:00.
+In the latter case it is the center of the period; for instance, 馬 mǎ (Horse) means noon as well as a period from 11:00 to 13:00.

 Great Race

-An ancient folk story called the "Great Race" tells that the Jade Emperor decreed that the years on the calendar would be named for each animal in the order they reached him.
+An ancient folktale called "The Great Race" tells of the Jade Emperor's decree that the years on the calendar would be named for each animal in the order they reached him.
 To get there, the animals would have to cross a river.